 From your local working folder, open the solution that you want to work on.

 If the server is offline, the Go Offline dialog box appears.

-To commit your offline changes to the server when it is available
+To bring your changes online when the DevOps service is available

 In Solution Explorer, open the context menu for the solution or file, and then choose Go Online.